 Available from Reef and Amazon

 If you need some serious arch support, you may want to look at the Vionic Unisex Wave Toe Post Sandal.
 It is more of an orthotic design than other options, they are a little expensive, but that is usually the case with orthotic designs.
 Regardless, this is a super comfortable, supportive, and very durable shoe.
 The outsole is pretty solid and firm, which is helpful for support.
 If you want a flexible sole, this isn’t the option for you.
 Since it is a unisex style, you should be careful with sizing if you are ordering online.
 One great feature of the Wave is that it is easy to clean since all you have to do is wipe them with a damp cloth and leave them to air dry.

 KEEN Men’s Waimea H2 Sandal

-As you may expect, the Keen’s flip flop offering is not your standard beach style, the Waimea definitely falls on the sporty side of things.
-They have that toe protection thing that Keen loves, which really changes the look from other brands.
+As you may expect, the Keen’s flip flop offering is not your standard beach style; the Waimea falls on the sporty side of things.
+They have that toe protection thing that Keen loves, which changes the look from other brands.
 The Waimea has an EVA midsole, which provides a nice amount of cushion and helps to absorb shock.
 They are washable and water friendly, with a lightweight rubber outsole that has some traction, although it isn’t meant for hiking.
-This style is intended as a casual beach sandal not for hiking or anything like that.
+This style is intended as a casual beach sandal, not for hiking or anything like that.

 Available from Keen and Zappos